-1) Verify the local governing board held an open session public meeting where they took

-- 2) Verify the district expended EPA funds according to the board adopted EPA spending plan. - Verify EPA funds were not used to support administrative salaries and benefits or other administrative costs consistent with the California Constitution Article XIII section 36 (e)(6) and the Chancellor's Office Accounting Advisory FS 16-13 dated December 19, 2016.
+- 1) Verify the local governing board held an open session public meeting where they took action to adopt a plan to expend EPA funds. - 2) Verify the district expended EPA funds according to the board adopted EPA spending plan. - 3) Verify EPA funds were not used to support administrative salaries and benefits or other